Mississippi wine: Wineries

 The 3 listed Mississippi wineries are Almarla Vineyards, Gulf Coast Winery, and Old South Winery.
 Almarla Vineyards, located in Shubuta, Mississippi and Gulf Coast Winery, located in Gulf Port, MS have little information listed.
 However, it is known that both wineries utilize the muscadine grape and its varieties to cultivate sweet wines.
 Old South Winery, located in Natchez, MS, opened in 1979 with the intent to provide residents and tourists alike with "The Best in Everything Muscadine".
 Old South winery lists 10 different wines on their website that fall under the categories: Red, White, and Rose & Other wines.
 Their red blends which utilize the noble grape variety of the muscadine consist of Sweet Noble, Dry Noble, and semi-dry red Natchez Rouge.
 Similarly, their white blends consist of: semi-sweet white Southern Belle, sweet whites Blue Bayou and Sweet Magnolia, and dry white Carlos, which utilizes the carlos grape variety of the muscadine.
 They also list two roses, sweet rose Miss Scarlett and semi-sweet rose Miss Blush, along with a semi-sweet blueberry wine named Blueberry Thrill.

 Mississippi Delta AVA

 The Mississippi Delta AVA, formed in 1984 and shared with Mississippi's border states Tennessee and Louisiana has not attracted any large-scale Viticulture endeavors.
-Regardless of widespread confidence in the AVA, obstacles like Mississippi's tough growing climate and prohibition from 1907-1966 have deterred wine production in the area.
+Regardless of widespread confidence in the AVA, obstacles like Mississippi's tough growing climate and prohibition from 1907 to 1966 have deterred wine production in the area.
 The small amount of wine that is produced in the Mississippi Delta consists almost entirely of the muscadine grape and its varieties.
 The wine is mostly consumed locally; and therefore, is rarely promoted outside the state.